 Best 5 Year Fixed Mortgage Rates

-The 5-year fixed is Canada’s most popular rate, by far, especially with first-time homebuyers.
+The 5-year fixed rate is Canada’s most popular mortgage, by far, especially with first-time homebuyers.
 If you need long-term peace of mind, a five year mortgage is the best combination of security and savings.

 5-year Fixed Mortgage Rates